sotblad/electrum-dash-server/HOWTO.md

 **Hardware.** The lightest setup is a pruning server with diskspace requirements of about 30 GB for the Electrum database (February 2016).
-However note that you also need to run dashd and keep a copy of the full blockchain, which is roughly 55 GB (February 2016).
+However note that you also need to run mued and keep a copy of the full blockchain, which is roughly 55 GB (February 2016).
 Ideally you have a machine with 16 GB of RAM and an equal amount of swap.
-If you have ~2 GB of RAM make sure you limit dashd to 8 concurrent connections by disabling incoming connections. electrum-server may bail-out on you from time to time with less than 4 GB of RAM, so you might have to monitor the process and restart it.
+If you have ~2 GB of RAM make sure you limit mued to 8 concurrent connections by disabling incoming connections. electrum-server may bail-out on you from time to time with less than 4 GB of RAM, so you might have to monitor the process and restart it.
 You can tweak cache sizes in the config to an extend but most RAM will be used to process blocks and catch-up on initial start.

-CPU speed is less important than fast I/O speed. electrum-server makes uses of one core only leaving spare cycles for dashd.
+CPU speed is less important than fast I/O speed. electrum-server makes uses of one core only leaving spare cycles for mued.
 Fast single core CPU power helps for the initial block chain import.
 Any multi-core x86 CPU with CPU Mark / PassMark > 1500 will work (see https://www.cpubenchmark.net/).
 An ideal setup in February 2016 has 16 GB+ RAM and SSD for good i/o speed.